 - Check if the homepage is looking and performing in the same manner in different browsers and screen resolutions.

-#3 Search Test Cases
+#3 Search Test Cases:

 Fun fact, this is the most used feature on any eCommerce website.
 The moment one opens an eCommerce site, they go right to the opinion in search for the products, so make sure it works as expected.
-These are few key things to test in a search functionality:
+These are a few key things to test in a search functionality:

 - Check if the right number of results are projected per page.

-- Check if different options are available based on the brand, price, ratings, reviews etc.
+- Check if different options are available based on the brand, price, ratings, reviews, etc.

 #4 Payments Test Cases:

 Another fun fact, most of the customers quit the site once they fail to make a payment.
-So, this is another key area to test rigorously.
-And here, we mentioned a few cases that can help brainstorm for more ways to ensure a smooth transaction.
+So, this is another area to test rigorously.
+And here, we mentioned a few cases that can help brainstorm more ways to ensure a smooth transaction.

 - Check if all the payment options are working fine as anticipated.